The Fugitive (1963 TV series): Home media

 A total of 40 episodes have been released on VHS by NuVentures Video (Volumes 1–10 were later re-released with Barry Morse providing introductions to each episode, as in Volumes 11–20), with selected shows from the 40 later issued by Republic Pictures.
 Twelve episodes were also released on laserdisc.

 Currently, Republic Pictures and CBS Television Studios own the copyrights to the series (while CBS itself now owns distribution rights); CBS DVD (with distribution by Paramount Pictures Home Entertainment) released Season 1, Volume 1 on DVD in Region 1 in late 2007.
 Reviews of the first DVD set have been very positive as the show appears uncut, unedited and uncompressed, digitally transferred and re-mastered from the original negatives and restored from original magnetic soundtrack, although a disclaimer by CBS mentions some episodes are "edited from their original broadcast versions" and some music changed for home video.
 Incidental music was altered in at least two episodes, "Where the Action Is" and "The Garden House".
 There are no subtitles or alternate languages, but English closed captions are provided, and the "liner notes" consist merely of TV-Guide-style episode synopses inside the four-disc holder.
 Season 1, Volume 2 was released on February 26, 2008.
 Season 2, Volume 1 was released on June 10, 2008.
 Many reviews of this third DVD set were highly negative due to the replacement of the original used music tracks with the aforementioned synthesizer music (see Musical score section above for details.)
 Season 3, Volume 1 was released on October 27, 2009, and Season 3, Volume 2 was released on December 8, 2009, with most, but not all, of the original music intact.
 Season 4, volume 1 was released on November 2, 2010.
 This volume was the first to include any extras, including a Featurette titled "Season of Change: Composer Dominic Frontiere".
 Season 4, Volume 2 was released on February 15, 2011.

 On October 23, 2012, CBS released The Fugitive: The Most Wanted Edition on DVD in Region 1.
 This 34 disc set featured all 120 episodes of the series as well as bonus features, such as the unaired version of the pilot with different footage.
 The set was recalled due to possible music issues, but some sets were released.
 The set was later re-released with 5 replacement discs, so that now all original music is intact.

 On February 9, 2015, CBS Home Entertainment announced they would release a repackaged The Fugitive: The Complete Series on DVD at a lower price on May 5, 2015 but did not include the bonus disc that was part of the original complete series set.

-CBS' rights only cover the original series; the later productions were handled by Warner Bros.
+CBS's rights only cover the original series; the later productions were handled by Warner Bros.
 Entertainment.